 William Doggett, an actor manager at the Drury Lane Theatre, was so impressed by the skill of one waterman who ferried him home to Chelsea on a stormy night that he funded what became known as the Doggett Coat and Badge race.
 It was first run in 1715, and it still exists today, starting at London Bridge and finishing at Cadogen Pier in Chelsea.
 There are two related pubs in existence today: Doggett’s Coat and Badge on the south side of Blackfriars Bridge; and the Coat and Badge in Putney.

-Significant amateur rowing events appeared on the river in the first half of the 19th century, with the first Oxford vs Cambridge Boat Race taking place in 1829, and the initial Henley Regatta in 1839.
+Significant amateur rowing events appeared on the river in the 19th century, with the first Oxford vs Cambridge Boat Race taking place in 1829, and the initial Henley Regatta in 1839.
 Both remain major events in the British sporting calendar.

 The growing popularity of the sport saw the formation of a significant number of amateur rowing clubs along the Thames, many being formed in the late 19th century.
 This led to a proliferation in the number of regattas and other races, the most well-known being the Head of the River Race which was first held in 1926.